-If we can’t take your case forward, or simply aren’t the right people to talk to, there are several other organisations that you can contact.
-We’ve compiled a list of useful links and resources to access expertise as quickly as possible.
+If we can’t take your patient safety concern forward, or simply aren’t the right people to talk to, there are other organisations that you can contact.

 If you have already made a local complaint and you aren’t satisfied with the investigation or response to your complaint by the hospital, trust or healthcare organisation, there are other organisations who can help you.

-If you aren’t satisfied with the way your complaint about a primary care service such as your GP, dentist, optician or pharmacy services is being handled, you can make a complaint to NHS England.
+If you aren’t satisfied with the way your complaint about a primary care service such as your GP, dentist, optician or pharmacy services is being handled, you can make a complaint to NHS England and NHS Improvement.

 National Guardian’s Office (NHS staff only)

-Public Concern At Work, the whistleblowing charity, aims to protect society by encouraging workplace whistleblowing.
+Protect (formerly Public Concern at Work), the whistleblowing charity, aims to stop harm by encouraging safe whistleblowing.
 They advise individuals with whistleblowing dilemmas at work and support organisations with their whistleblowing arrangements.
-They also inform public policy and seek legislative change.
-Find out more about Public Concern At Work: http://www.pcaw.org.uk/

 Action against Medical Accidents (AvMA) is the UK charity for patient safety and justice.
 It provides free independent advice and support to people affected by medical accidents (lapses in patient safety) through a specialist helpline, written casework and inquest support services.
-AvMA can refer you to accredited clinical negligence solicitors if appropriate.
 AvMA works in partnership with health professionals, the NHS, government departments, lawyers and patients to improve patient safety and justice.
-AvMA: https://www.avma.org.uk/

-INQUEST is a small charity, providing free advice to people bereaved by a death in custody and detention and is entirely independent of government.
-The charity provides specialist advice on deaths in custody or detention or involving state failures in England and Wales.
+INQUEST is a small charity that provides free advice to people bereaved by a death in custody and detention and is entirely independent of government.
+The charity provides specialist advice on deaths in custody or detention, or involving state failures in England and Wales.
 This includes a death that has occurred in psychiatric care and cases that involve multi-agency failings and raise wider issues of state and corporate accountability.
-Find out more about INQUEST: http://www.inquest.org.uk/